Sinan Bytyqi: Loan at Go Ahead Eagles

 He was again loaned to a Dutch club in summer 2016, joining Go Ahead Eagles.
 He injured his ankle after only a few games and did not return after he was diagnosed with heart problems in December 2016.

 Retirement

-Following a diagnosis of hypertrophic cardiomyopathy, Bytyqi made the decision to retire from professional football, and took up a position as a loan scout for Manchester City.
+Following a diagnosis of hypertrophic cardiomyopathy, Bytyqi made the decision to retire from professional football, and took up a position as a scout for Manchester City.

+Coaching career

+In July 2025, Bytyqi was appointed as the head coach of 2.
+Liga club Floridsdorfer AC.

 International career

 From 2011, until 2016, Bytyqi has been part of Austria at youth international level, respectively has been part of the U17, U18, U19 and U21 teams and he with these teams played nineteen matches and scored ten goals.
 On 2 October 2016, he received a call-up from Kosovo for a 2018 FIFA World Cup qualification matches against Croatia and Ukraine.
 Bytyqi was an unused substitute in both matches.